Zren/zren.github.io/kde.md

 {% assign i = i | plus: 1 %}
 * {:#cfg-{{ i }}} Show Alt+Tab popup as fast as possible Normally it will wait 90 milliseconds before trying to show the popup.
-This makes it quick switches faster since it doesn't need to draw anything.
+This makes quick switches faster since it doesn't need to draw anything.
   We need to set `DelayTime=0` under the group `[TabBox]` in the file `~/config/kwinrc`, then reload kwin.
   It's easier to use these commmands than doing it by hand.
   {% highlight bash %}